 Social support to vulnerable groups

-Suzdal supports its pensioners, a specialised child-care centre in the town of Semea, an orphanage, students of Znamenka village, and to orphans for the subsequent purchase of residential property.
-Also in 2015, the Memorandum of Mutual Cooperation to Foster Favourable Social Conditions between Suzdal and Semea Akimat was extended.
-In accordance with the memorandum, Nordgold will annually invest to improve local infrastructure.
+The Suzdal mine supports its pensioners, a specialised child-care centre in the town of Semey, an orphanage, and the students of the nearby Znamenka village.
+Also, and the mine supports the local orphans with making monthly payments to their bank accounts so that they can buy new accommodation when they are 18 years old.
+In 2016, the mine continued to provide support to the same groups of beneficiaries.
+Also in 2016, in accordance with the Memorandum of Mutual Cooperation to Foster Favourable Social Conditions between Suzdal and Semey Akimat, Nordgold invested funds to improve local infrastructure.